NAIL Covered Call Strategy

 NAIL (Direxion Daily Homebuilders & Supplies Bull 3X ETF), in the Financial Services sector, (Asset Management - Leveraged industry), listed on AMEX.

-The Direxion Daily Homebuilders & Supplies Bull 3X ETF seeks daily investment results, before fees and expenses, of 300% of the performance of the Dow Jones U.S. Select Home Construction Index.
-There is no guarantee the fund will achieve its stated investment objectives.
+The Direxion Daily Homebuilders & Supplies Bull 3X ETF is designed to provide daily investment outcomes that are triple (300%) the performance of the Dow Jones U.S. Select Home Construction Index, prior to accounting for fees and expenses.
+It is important to note, however, that there is no assurance the fund will always achieve its stated investment objectives.

 What is a covered call on NAIL?